It will be a great summer this year with KidsAct!

 Q: What does my child need to wear for the performance?

 A: Solid colored shirts (NO logos, please) with black or dark blue pants or shorts.
 Shoes should be sturdy and have either laces or buckles to close.
 KidsAct!
-Is a very active programs; for your child’s safety we DO NOT allow bare feet, Crocs, flip flops, clogs and other “slip-on” shoes.
+Is a very active program; for your child’s safety we DO NOT allow bare feet, Crocs, flip flops, clogs and other “slip-on” shoes.
 This goes for our instruction days, as well as the performances.